omniosorg/pkg5/README.md

 2.) r151XXX

-	As we issues releases, we will branch for each release.
+	As we issue releases, we will branch for each release.

 If you wish to discuss development here, join the discussion at omnios-discuss at lists dot omniti dot com.